signalsciences/sigsci-cloudfoundry-buildpack/README.md

 `cf push YOUR-APP -b https://github.com/signalsciences/sigsci-cloudfoundry-buildpack.git -b APP_BUILDPACK`

+### Windows support
+Support is available for Windows stemcells.
+Deploying to a windows environment is similar to linux:

+`cf push YOUR-APP -s windows -b https://github.com/signalsciences/sigsci-cloudfoundry-buildpack.git -b APP_BUILDPACK`

+In almost all cases, it will be used in conjunction with the following  buildpacks:
+* `binary-buildpack:` [binary-buildpack](https://github.com/cloudfoundry/binary-buildpack) - for console apps, .net core, .exe
+* `hwc-buildpack:` [hwc-buildpack](https://github.com/cloudfoundry/hwc-buildpack) - legacy ASP.NET / WCF

 ### Configuration

 To configure the Signal Sciences agent the following environment variables must be set: